MahumManzar/GIS-Hospital-Distance-Analysis/README.md

 - `HospitalwithinGTA.png`: Final map showing hospital accessibility zones.
 - `Network Analysis.doc`: Report answering assignment questions and providing analysis.

+## License
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+You are free to share and adapt the work for non-commercial purposes, provided appropriate credit is given.

+For more details, see the [LICENSE](./LICENSE) file.

 ## How to Use
 1. Clone the repository:
    ```bash